royddf503/Forum/README.md

 # Forum

-Welcome to our forum website!
+Welcome to my forum website!

-Our forum is a platform where users can create and participate in discussions on various topics.
+My forum is a platform where users can create and participate in discussions on various topics.

-Here are some of the features of our forum:
+Here are some of the features of my forum:

 Homepage: The homepage displays a list of all the latest discussions on the forum.
 You can also search for specific discussions using the search bar.